KD0S/KrishnadasNair-dev/README.md

 - 👋 Hi, I’m @KrishnadasNair-dev
 - 👀 I’m interested in  DSA, Web Dev and Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 KrishnadasNair-dev/KrishnadasNair-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.